Sometimes I wish I lived in an AirstreamMiranda Lambert, Airstream song

-I told my friend in Mazama the news and she was not only thrilled for me, but said there was plenty of space to park the Bambi in the guesthouse driveway for the remainder of August while I was here.
-It would be a great place to take refuge while I ripped out flooring.
+I told my friend in Mazama the news and she was not only thrilled for me, but said there was plenty of space to park the Bambi in the guesthouse driveway for the remainder of August while I was there.
+It would be a great place to take refuge while I ripped out the flooring of the guesthouse.

 It truly was meant to be.